lowlighter/metrics/README.md

 ### 0. Prepare your server

-You will need a server where you can setup and run a NodeJS application.
+You will need a server where you can set up and run a NodeJS application.

 ### 1. Create a GitHub token